 Anna Marguerite McCann Diversity Student Travel Grants.
 Diversity Student Travel Grants intend to assist undergraduate or graduate students who qualify under the category of “underrepresented minority” with their travel expenses to attend the AIA Annual Meeting.
 Deadline: Mid-September.

 Rudolph Masciantonio CAMWS Diversity Award.
 Awardees will be those whom the profession or life circumstances or societal structures have limited in their access to the study of our field.
 Awarded each year to one undergraduate and one graduate student.
-Deadline: February 22, 2021 (extended).
+Deadline: January 31, 2022.

 Frank M. Snowden Jr. Undergraduate Scholarships.
 The scholarship intends to support undergraduate students from historically underrepresented groups across North America.
 The purpose of the scholarships is to further students’ study of classics or classical archaeology with opportunities not available during the school year.
-Deadline: Mid-December.
+Deadline: December 20, 2021

 Native American Scholarships Fund (NASF).
 An endowment established to foster a sense of shared purpose and positive interaction between archaeologists and Native Americans.
 It supports the Arthur C. Parker Scholarship for Archaeological Training for Native Americans and the SAA Native American Undergraduate and Graduate Archaeology Scholarships.
 Undergraduate and graduate student funding.
-Submission period opens October 1, 2021.
+Deadline: January 31, 2022

 Scholarships for LGBTQ individuals: